webcomponents/webcomponents.org/analysis/README.md

 ## Running it locally
 Make sure you have node and npm installed and then run the following.
-It will use the custom-elements-staging pubsub to responde (but won't receive push requests for analysis).
+It will use the custom-elements-staging pubsub to respond (but won't receive push requests for analysis).

 ```bash